 Career and College Promise

-The Career and College Promise (CCP) program provides seamless dual enrollment educational opportunities for eligible North Carolina high school students in order to accelerate completion of college certificates, diplomas, and associate degrees that lead to college transfer or provide entry-level job skills.
+Career and College Promise (CCP) provides seamless dual enrollment educational opportunities for eligible North Carolina high school students in order to accelerate completion of college certificates, diplomas, and associate degrees that lead to college transfer or provide entry-level job skills.

 CCP pathways prepare high school students for college, both academically and culturally.
-From start to completion, the CCP program aligns with a traditional college student experience to help students accelerate into careers and college after high school.
+From start to completion, CCP aligns with a traditional college student experience to help students accelerate into careers and college after high school.

-Students will be able to enroll in courses taught on the college campus and/or offered online.
+Classes are taught on the college campus and/or offered online.

 CCP students are the following: